The washing machine?

 - Occurs in Yotsuba&!, when Yotsuba is helping the Ayases clean their house.
-She becomes intrigued by a washer with a door on it's side (her Dad's was a top loader).
-A little latter, Yotsuba is standing and staring at the washer, thinking it fun.
+She becomes intrigued by a washer with a door on its side (her Dad's was a top loader).
+A little later, Yotsuba is standing and staring at the washer, thinking it fun.

 - In a Garfield strip while Jon and Garfield were visiting Jon's family on the farm, Jon and Doc Boy were apparently watching some kind of program, which turns out to be the laundry getting washed in the washing machine.
 Doc Boy says with excitement, "There goes the red sock again!"